 Where the Council has informed Parliament that it has not modified its amendments and that it has accepted or not rejected its proposed modifications, the President shall declare in Parliament that the budget has been finally adopted.
-He shall arrange for its publication in the Official Journal of the European Communities.
+He shall arrange for its publication in the Official Journal.